Hagar: Abraham and Hagar

+Hagar became pregnant and tension arose between the two women.
+Genesis states that when she knew she was pregnant, Hagar began to despise Sarai.
+Sarai complained to Abram who said “Your servant is in your hands, do with her whatever you think best”.
+Then Sarai mistreated Hagar; so Hagar fled from her.

 Hagar fled into the desert on her way to Shur.
-At a spring en route, an angel appeared to Hagar, who instructed her to return to Sarai and submit to her mistress, so that she may bear a child who "shall be a wild ass of a man: his hand shall be against every man, and every man's hand against him; and he shall dwell in the face of all his brethren" (Genesis 16:9 - 12).
+At a spring en route, an angel appeared to Hagar, who instructed her to return to Sarai and submit to her mistress.
 Then she was told to call her son Ishmael.
 Afterward, Hagar referred to God as "El Roi" (variously "god of sight"; "god saw me"; "god who appears").
 She then returned to Abram and Sarai, and soon gave birth to a son, whom she named as the angel had instructed.

-There is no direct mention of Hagar in the Quran, which does not declare her explicitly a free woman or as a maid of Sarah or Abraham.
-Moreover, the notion of Hagar being a slave girl is denied by some modern scholars, who posit instead that Hagar was the daughter of the pharaoh of Egypt, thus making her a princess rather than a slave girl or a bondswoman.
+There is mention of Hagar in the Quran without naming her, which does not declare her a free woman but as a maid of Sarah or Abraham named Hajar.